bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-You learned about three ways of adding videos to your apps; by serving a local video using the video elements, using embedded third-party videos.
-We're using a third-party NPM package to streamline the process of adding videos to your app.
+<p>You learned about three ways of adding videos to your apps; by serving a local video using the video elements, using embedded third-party videos.
+We're using a third-party NPM package to streamline the process of adding videos to your app.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s18-k.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->